Table of Contents

-Moderation definitely applies to this one, but yes: dark chocolate is among foods that may help you get hard.
+Moderation definitely applies to this one, but yes, dark chocolate is among foods that may help you get an erection.

-If you remember flavonoids, these antioxidants are linked to a reduced risk of ED.
-And they aren’t limited to fruits and vegetables.
+Remember flavonoids?
+These antioxidants are linked to a reduced risk of ED and aren’t limited to fruits and vegetables.
 Believe it or not, cocoa has one of the highest flavonoid contents of any food (Katz, 2011).

 Exercise, weight, and fertility: what’s the connection?

 Worst foods for erectile dysfunction